hugopeek/romanesco-seed/README.md

 If no credentials are given, the installer automatically creates a new database.
 This requires MySQL root credentials.
 To avoid having to type those every time you run the installer, it is common practice to place them in a file in the users' home folder (`~/.my.cnf`).
 This file will be picked up by MySQL, allowing us to execute commands without providing username and password.

-Needless to say that this can be a bit dangerous if other people ever gain access to this file, so only do this if you're confident that this can't happen on your server.
+You obviously have a problem if anyone or anything nefarious ever gains access to this file, so only do this if you're confident that this cannot happen on your server.

 Here's how to do it.
 As the local user, run: